GoogleChromeLabs/telemetry-support-extension-for-chromeos/src/README.md

-# NOTE#1
+# NOTES
-The files in this directory (including this README.md) is a subset of [DPSL doc](https://source.chromium.org/chromium/chromium/src/+/main:chromeos/components/telemetry_extension_ui/resources/dpsl/).
+- The files in this directory (including this README.md) is a subset of [Chromium's DPSL](https://source.chromium.org/chromium/chromium/src/+/main:chromeos/components/telemetry_extension_ui/resources/dpsl/).

-# Note#2
-You may refer to [cros-diag-app/diagnostics-extension](https://github.com/MahmoudAGawad/cros-diag-app/tree/main/diagnostics-extension) to see the integration of this library in action.
+- You may refer to [cros-diag-app/diagnostics-extension](https://github.com/MahmoudAGawad/cros-diag-app/tree/main/diagnostics-extension) to see the integration of this library in action.

 # Overview
 Diagnostic Processor Support Library (DPSL) is a collection of telemetry and diagnostics interfaces exposed to third-parties.
-All API functions are accessed through the dpsl.* namespace:
+All API functions are accessed via the dpsl.* namespace:
    - dpsl.diagnostics
     | Diagnostics interface for running device diagnostics routines (tests).
    - dpsl.telemetry
     | Telemetry (a.k.a.
 Probe) interface for getting device telemetry
     | information.

-# Supported APIs/Functions
-Currently, the following is supported:
-- dpsl.telemetry:
--- dpsl.telemetry.getVpdInfo(): Promise<dpsl.VpdInfo>     // see types.js
--- dpsl.telemetry.getOemData(): Promise<dpsl.OemDataInfo>
-- dpsl.diagnostics:
--- dpsl.diagnostics.getAvailableRoutines(): Promise<dpsl.AvailableRoutinesList>
--- dpsl.diagnostics.battery.runCapacityRoutine(): Promise<Routine>
--- dpsl.diagnostics.battery.runHealthRoutine(): Promise<Routine>
--- dpsl.diagnostics.battery.runDischargeRoutine(params: dpsl.BatteryDischargeRoutineParams): Promise<Routine>
--- dpsl.diagnostics.battery.runChargeRoutine(params: dpsl.BatteryChargeRoutineParams): Promise<Routine>
--- dpsl.diagnostics.cpu.runCacheRoutine(params: dpsl.CpuRoutineDurationParams): Promise<Routine>
--- dpsl.diagnostics.cpu.runStressRoutine(params: dpsl.CpuRoutineDurationParams): Promise<Routine>
--- dpsl.diagnostics.memory.runMemoryRoutine(): Promise<Routine>

-## Dealing with diagnostic routines
-Routine object is returned from run*Routine() functions.
-It stores the routine's id and exposes useful operations.
-Below is the interface:

-class Routine {
-  constructor(id)
-  // Queries the status of the routine. getStatus(): Promise<dpsl.RoutineStatus>
-  // Used for interactive diagnostic routines.
-Typically routines that
-  // wait user input.
-  resume(): Promise<dpsl.RoutineStatus>
-  // Stops and removes the routine from the system. stop(): Promise<dpsl.RoutineStatus>
-}

-dpsl.RoutineStatus is documented in types.js.

 # Usage examples